hafemi/Library-Computer-System/README.md

 ## Setup

 This Project only contains the code/files for it.
-To use it you already need a IDE (Integrated Development Environment), for example Visual Studio Code (python extension needed), Pycharm etc.
+To use it you already need an IDE (Integrated Development Environment), for example, Visual Studio Code (python extension needed), Pycharm etc.
-In case you have any of these, just download the files/copy the code and put it inside the folder where your project is located at (all 3 are needed).
+In case you have any of these, just download the files/copy the code and put it inside the folder where your project is located (all 3 are needed).

-After running the code you are going to get instructions on what you can do.
-In order to choose the librarian role you have to enter a password, which is "test1".
+After running the code, you are going to get instructions on what you can do.
+In order to choose the librarian role, you have to enter a password, which is "test1".

 ## Credits
-To learn different things I have read trough these websites, but of course they were not the only ones:
+To learn different things, I have read through these websites, but of course they are not the only ones:
 - Fuzzy search: https://www.datacamp.com/tutorial/fuzzy-string-python or https://www.geeksforgeeks.org/fuzzywuzzy-python-library/
 - Hashing Password: https://www.geeksforgeeks.org/how-to-hash-passwords-in-python/